jamesplease/api-pls/README.md

 DATABASE_URL='postgres://user@example.com:5432/example'
 ```

+> Note: It is required that your database has SSL enabled.

 Next, you'll need to create resource models.
 These are the definitions that
 describe what tables and endpoints are created for you.
 Documentation for
 the resource model files is coming soon.

-Once you've defined your resources, run `api migrate`.
+Once you've defined your resources, run `pls migrate`.
 This will generate
 database migrations from your resource models, and then run the migrations.

 You're now ready to start an API webserver.
-Run `api start` to start the server.
+Run `pls start` to start the server.

 You can access the API webserver at `localhost:5000`.